Freckled duck

 The freckled duck (Stictonetta naevosa) is a waterfowl species endemic to Australia.
 The freckled duck has also been referred to as the monkey duck or oatmeal duck.
-These birds are usually present in mainland Australia, but disperse to coastal and subcostal wetlands in the dry period.
+These birds are usually present in mainland Australia, but disperse to coastal and subcoastal wetlands in the dry period.
 During such times it is common for the freckled duck population to congregate in flocks in the same area, giving the impression that they are more common than they really are.

 The freckled duck population is at risk of further reduction from habitat destruction, droughts and game hunting.
 Often habitat destruction and drought can lead to an increase in hunting, as the freckled duck is forced to disperse into more coastal ranges where they may not be recognised as being a protected species.

 In the past few decades, several institutions have established breeding programs to aid in supplementation of the freckled duck population.
 Such establishments included, but are not restricted to the Hunter Wetlands Centre Australia, Slimbridge Wetlands, Melbourne Zoo, Bronx Zoo, Adelaide Zoo, Healesville Sanctuary, and Tidbinbilla Nature Reserve.
 The success of these institutes has been variable, with some failing to establish self-maintaining colonies.